omegahat/RClangSimple/README.md

 We can use this for various purposes described in the Paper/ directory which also describes how to use the functions, including

++ find routines and their signatures,
++ get data structures,
++ get C++ classes and methods,
++ list enum types and values,
-+ static code analysis and the many aspects of that
++ static code analysis and the many aspects of that,
+   + call graphs,
+   + use of non-local variables,
+   + ...
-+ generating interfaces to native code
++ generating interfaces to native code,
 + ...